Ankita-Rani-1/XenonStack_linux_task-2/README.md

 ### Basic Commands

-#### 1. Manual Page
+#### 1. View Manual
-To access the full documentation through the manual:
+To view the complete documentation using the manual page:

 ```
 man sysopctl
 ```
 ![man](https://github.com/user-attachments/assets/493127b3-aa9c-4b61-bb18-4579456ac8c1)

-#### 2. Help Option
+#### 2. Help Menu
-To display usage information and examples:
+To display a list of commands and examples for using sysopctl:

 ```
 sysopctl --help